SkyLine Membership Corporation holds 63rd annual meeting

-With hundreds of people in attendance, including Rep. Virginia Foxx (R-Blowing Rock), updates on the previous year’s business were shared by SkyLine President R.C.
+With hundreds of people in attendance, including Rep. Virginia Foxx (R-Banner Elk), updates on the previous year’s business were shared by SkyLine President R.C.
 Mitchell and CEO Kim Shepherd.

 According to the 2019 executive report, the SkyLine Membership Corporation saw a net increase of $10,439,645 in operating revenues between 2017 and 2018, which was met with a $5,368,790 increase in operating expenses.
 The corporation’s membership, sitting at 21,785 in 2018, experienced an 803-member decrease from 2017.
 At year end, SkyLine employed 140 people.